liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/dev-env-setup.md

 !!! tip

-    The rest of the guide will refer to the directoy you installed Liquibase to as "LIQUIBASE_HOME"
+    The rest of the guide will refer to the directory you installed Liquibase to as "LIQUIBASE_HOME"

 ### 4. Check Setup

 From your extension's source directory, run `mvn clean package` which compiles the extension, runs the tests, and creates the jar file.

-You can tell the build worked successfully, if you see something like:
+You can tell the build worked successfully if you see something like:

 ```
 [INFO] ------------------------------------------------------------------------